Converg3nce/matic-docs/docs/validate/counter-stake-stage-2/linux-validator-sentry-setup.md

 * Run this command `bootnode -genkey ~/nodekey` command to generate the nodekey **on the Sentry node**.

-* Run this command `mv ~/nodekey /etc/bor/dataDir/bor/`  to copy the nodekey to the Bor data directory.
+* Run this command `sudo mv ~/nodekey /etc/bor/dataDir/bor/`  to copy the nodekey to the Bor data directory.

-* Run this command `bootnode -nodekey /etc/bor/dataDir/bor/nodekey -writeaddress` to get the enodeID which will be used in validator node static-nodes.json file.
+* Run this command `sudo bootnode -nodekey /etc/bor/dataDir/bor/nodekey -writeaddress` to get the enodeID which will be used in validator node static-nodes.json file.
 Keep the EnodeID handy with you as it will be required for your Validator node.

 * Now you will need to update the `static-nodes.json` file on your Sentry node.
 To open the file run `sudo vi /etc/bor/dataDir/bor/static-nodes.json`.
 You should see an output like this: